-- Insanely good shootout winning Triple Plus (A+++) sound throughout and the first copy to ever hit the site!
+- Shootout winning Triple Plus (A+++) sound throughout and the first copy to ever hit the site!

 - This Grammy award winning title features Ellington performing some of the biggest pop hits of the day: Red Roses For a Blue Lady, I Want to Hold Your Hand, All My Loving, and more